COVID-19: Travel restrictions for Pacific Island destinations

 French Polynesia and New Caledonia

 Air New Zealand flights to the overseas French territory of New Caledonia (Noumea), and overseas Collectivity of French Polynesia (Papeete) are currently suspended until further notice.

 Both Governments are managing travel through special repatriation flights.
 If you require information on travel to these countries, please check their official websites.

 Travel to Niue is restricted to repatriating residents of Niue and essential services people who have received advance approval from the Niue Government for travel.

 All arriving travellers will undergo supervised quarantine for 14 days at government-appointed accommodation in Niue.

-A limit of 26 people are permitted to enter Niue every fortnight and this will continue until August unless the Niue Government advise otherwise.
+A limit of 15 people are permitted to enter Niue per flight, until the Niue Government advise otherwise.

 Travellers who require Government approval for travel are asked to email the Niue Office of External Affairs.

 The Samoan Ministry of Health advises that Samoa's borders remain closed under a State of Emergency.